-This item, released by Ertle in 1997 as part of the Wings of Texaco collection, is a detailed 1:32 scale model of a wire-braced, low-wing racing airplane.
+It is a detailed 1:32 scale model of a wire-braced, low-wing racing airplane.
 The wings are red and the body is white with red stripes.

-In the 1930s, Texaco sponsored a new aircraft that was being developed by Travel Air designer Herb Rawdon and pilot Frank Hawks (considered the “fastest airman in the world” for breaking aviation records during WWI).
+In the ’30s, Texaco sponsored a new aircraft that was being developed by Travel Air designer Herb Rawdon and pilot Frank Hawks (considered the “fastest airman in the world” for breaking aviation records during WWI).

 That aircraft was referred to as the “Mystery Ship” because Hawks and Rawdon were very secretive about the details while it was being built.